arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 aliases:
   - getting-started-with-arangographml
 ---
-ArangoGraphML is a set of services that provide an easy to use and scalable interface for graph machine learning.
+ArangoGraphML is a set of services that provide an easy-to-use and scalable interface for graph machine learning.
 Since all of the orchestration and training logic is managed by ArangoGraph, all that is typically required is a specification outlining the data to be used to solve a task.
 If you are using